kyma-project/kyma/docs/kyma/04-07-use-helm.md

 Additionally, you must add the `--tls` flag to every Helm command you run.

->**CAUTION:** Helm v2 is a legacy mechanism that will be removed in future releases.
+Helm v2 is a legacy mechanism.
+It will be removed in future releases.

+>**CAUTION:** Do not modify existing Kyma components via Helm v2 commands.
+Use it only to inspect pre-upgrade Kyma components or to modify custom components that have not been migrated to Helm v3.